openid/AppAuth-Android/README.md

     .build();
 ```

 Requests are dispatched with the help of `AuthorizationService`.
-As this
+This
-will open a custom tab or browser instance to fulfill this request.
+will open a custom tab or browser instance to fulfill the request.
 An intent can be specified for both completion and cancelation of the
 authorization flow: